Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 7. Quality control

 ## M1: Functional Specifications
-Start Date: 2023-04-04
+Start Date: 2023-04-06
 Deliverables:
 1. Submitting the Implementation proposal to Commonwealth.im in parallel to this RFP-X
 2. A date and location for public sense making is shared with partners and community
 3. Presentation on the state of affairs and public sense making session in consortium format
 4. Working with Implementation partners to align on functional specifications
 5. Public presentation of engineering documentation to Regen Community and Network Goods team
-6. Submission is made to the network via an on chain vote
+6. Submission is made to the network via an on chain vote (two weeks deliberation time)
-7. Proposal passes or fails based on validator
+7. Proposal passes or fails based on validator determinations

 Budget:
 - $25k Research budget from RND.
 Inc to LunarPunk_Labs
 - Token grant to partners from Regen Foundation

 ## M2: Design
-Start Date: 2023-05-23
+Start Date: 2023-07-17
 Deliverables:
 1. Articulate the precise eco-credit methodology and share in a group context
 2. Practice the methodology technique and document the results with [digital technology](https://weco.io/s/lunarpunklabs/posts)